slzatz/seeed_eink_board/README.md

 Images will be automatically resized and converted to the display's 6-color palette.
 You can add multiple images and they'll rotate on each refresh.

-For device-specific images, see the "Multiple Boards with Different Images" section below.
+For device-specific images, see the "Support for multiple boards with different image collections" section below.

 ### Step 11: Start the Image Server